 Heather Heenan, who works for a major airline, says she could “fill a book” with the lack of common sense passengers demonstrate once they enter the airport.
 “They suddenly don’t know left from right,” she says.
 “They can’t read a simple sign.
 Or they claim they are unable to use a kiosk, even as they hold their iPhone, which is infinitely more complicated.”

 Among her favorite passenger questions: Which are the window seats on a diagram of the aircraft?
 And: Are flatirons and hair driers allowed through security?
 After all, other hair products, such as gel and hairspray, aren’t.

-Richard Lilley, an adventure guide from Charleston, W.Va., keeps a list of common-sense lapses that’s “staggering.”
+Richard Lilley, an adventure guide from Charleston, W.Va., keeps a list of common sense lapses.
+He says this list is “staggering.”
 It includes visitors “trying to touch the lethal snakes and plants, standing on the crumbling edge of cliffs, wandering into the jungle and actually trying to feed crocodiles by hand.”

 As an advocate for travelers, I’m constantly amazed by the number of people who seem to be completely out of touch with reality.
 They want a refund for a non-refundable ticket (what part of “non-refundable” don’t you understand?).
 They want me to retrieve their expired frequent-flier miles (they’ve expired — look it up in the dictionary).
 Or they want travel insurance to pay a claim for something that isn’t covered by the policy (if it’s not in the policy, it’s not covered).

 Experts say common sense is on the verge of extinction among travelers.
 Creek Stewart, a survival expert and author of Build the Perfect Bug-Out Bag, says it’s not abstract, as in the movie 127 Hours, which is based on Aron Ralston’s story of surviving an accident in Utah, in which he had to amputate his forearm to save his life.